Investing in Professional Development Leads to Higher Employee Retention, Business Performance

-“They’re going to be more strategic critical thinkers for their company, and they’re going to say, ‘Hey, the company was willing to provide training and spend some money on my professional development,’” said Lee Stuart, leadership programs manager at the KU Edwards Campus (KUEC) in Overland Park, Kansas.
+“They’re going to be more strategic critical thinkers for their company, and they’re going to say, ‘Hey, the company was willing to provide training and spend some money on my professional development,’” said Lee Stuart, leadership instructor at the KU Edwards Campus (KUEC) in Overland Park, Kansas.
 “Knowing this makes them a loyal employee.”

 Stuart has spent more than 30 years working with all types and sizes of businesses in the private sector and said Kansas City businesses are beginning to understand improving soft skills needs to be a top priority for managing their multi-generational workforce.

 One of those businesses is Arvest Bank, a financial institution with 17 branch sites in the Greater Kansas City area.
 Barbara Christ, the executive vice president of sales with Arvest, utilizes several of KUEC’s leadership programs for her employees and offers them the opportunity to complete The University of Kansas Professional Leadership Certificate.

 “We have developed several levels of leadership programs either by developing them internally or coordinating with outside learning partners,” Christ said.
 “We believe this shows a commitment to supporting our associates in their growth, and it has increased retention as shown by our review of monthly turnover data.”